laboyd001/documentation/payments/payments_rest_api.md

       "stripePayload" : "{\"id\":\"tok_19AkExDXJoGaqeOAHLrQSufI\",\"object\":\"token\",\"card\":{\"id\":\"card_19AkExDXJoGaqeOA9NDGpROK\",\"object\":\"card\",\"address_city\":null,\"address_country\":null,\"address_line1\":null,\"address_line1_check\":null,\"address_line2\":null,\"address_state\":null,\"address_zip\":null,\"address_zip_check\":null,\"brand\":\"Visa\",\"country\":\"US\",\"cvc_check\":\"unchecked\",\"dynamic_last4\":null,\"exp_month\":11,\"exp_year\":2019,\"funding\":\"credit\",\"last4\":\"4242\",\"metadata\":{},\"name\":\"sdada\",\"tokenization_method\":null},\"client_ip\":\"188.143.37.52\",\"created\":1477937435,\"livemode\":false,\"type\":\"card\",\"used\":false}"
     }
     ```

 * **The stripe.js payload (stripePayload parameter)**

     The Stripe Payload parameter used in __createPaymentMethod__ is returned by the stripe.js.
-Its purpose is to tokenize your customer's credit card data, so payment360's public endpoint doesn't handle raw credit card data directly.
+Its purpose is to tokenize your customer's credit card data, so the Blackthorn Payments public endpoint doesn't handle raw credit card data directly.
 You can think about this payload as a token.

     It should have a specific format: a JSON object converted to a string.
 Please see the example above.

 **API Response Structure**
 --------------------------

-  The result returned by the payment360 REST API is a JSON string with the following parameters, which are populated according to requested action and its result:
+  The result returned by the Blackthorn Payments REST API is a JSON string with the following parameters, which are populated according to requested action and its result:

   * Boolean success
   * String errorMessage
   * String errorParam
   * Tra[] transactionList
   * PM[] paymentMethodList
   * Customer[] customerList

   Since, we are dealing with request failures using __errorMessage__ and __errorParam__ properties, the HTTP Status Code returned is always __200__.

 * **Success Response:**

     The __success__ property is always provided by the REST API.
 If it equals true, than the action was performed properly, and you should receive your data in the corresponding properties.

     * **Code:** 200 <br />
       **Content:**
 ```
 {
     "transactionList": [